prometheus-operator/prometheus-operator/governance.md

 Triage team has similar rules, however the contributions made to the projects does not need to be as significant as expected by potential maintainer.

-New members as well may be proposed by any existing Maintainer or Triage person by email to [prometheus-operator-team@googlegroups.com][team].
+New members as well may be proposed by any existing Maintainer or Triage person by email to [prometheus-operator-team@googlegroups.com](https://groups.google.com/forum/#!forum/prometheus-operator-team).
 It is highly desirable to reach consensus about acceptance of a new member.
 However, the proposal is ultimately voted on by a formal [majority vote](#majority-vote) (in comparison to Maintainer's vote which requires supermajority).

 If the new member proposal is accepted, the proposed team member should be contacted privately via email to confirm or deny their acceptance of team membership.
-This email will also be CC'd to [prometheus-operator-team@googlegroups.com][team] for record-keeping purposes.
+This email will also be CC'd to [prometheus-operator-team@googlegroups.com](https://groups.google.com/forum/#!forum/prometheus-operator-team) for record-keeping purposes.

 If they choose to accept, the following steps are taken:

 * Triage member is added to the [Prometheus Operator project](http://github.com/prometheus-operator/prometheus-operator) with `Triage` access.
-* Triage member is added to the [prometheus-operator-team][team].
+* Triage member is added to the [prometheus-operator-team](https://groups.google.com/forum/#!forum/prometheus-operator-team).
-* Triage member is added to the list of Triage members [here][maintainers-doc].
+* Triage member is added to the list of Triage members [here](MAINTAINERS.md).
-* New team Triage member are announced on the [Prometheus Operator Twitter][twitter] by an existing team member.
+* New team Triage member are announced on the [Prometheus Operator Twitter](https://twitter.com/PromOperator) by an existing team member.

-Triage member may retire at any time by emailing [prometheus-operator-team@googlegroups.com][team].
+Triage member may retire at any time by emailing [prometheus-operator-team@googlegroups.com](https://groups.google.com/forum/#!forum/prometheus-operator-team).

-Triage member can be removed by [majority vote](#majority-vote) on [prometheus-operator-team@googlegroups.com][team].
+Triage member can be removed by [majority vote](#majority-vote) on [prometheus-operator-team@googlegroups.com](https://groups.google.com/forum/#!forum/prometheus-operator-team).
 Only Maintainers team has right to vote.

 Upon death of a member, their Triage team membership ends automatically.

 ### Technical decisions

 Smaller technical decisions are made informally and [lazy consensus](#consensus) is assumed.
-Technical decisions that span multiple parts of the Prometheus Operator project should be discussed and made on the [GitHub issues][issues] and in most cases followed by proposal as described [here](https://github.com/prometheus-operator/prometheus-operator/blob/master/CONTRIBUTING.md).
+Technical decisions that span multiple parts of the Prometheus Operator project should be discussed and made on the [GitHub issues](https://github.com/prometheus-operator/prometheus-operator/issues) and in most cases followed by proposal as described [here](https://github.com/prometheus-operator/prometheus-operator/blob/master/CONTRIBUTING.md).

 Decisions are usually made by [lazy consensus](#consensus).
 If no consensus can be reached, the matter may be resolved by [majority vote](#majority-vote).